Session Guide

 About a week after our session, we’ll meet at a local coffee shop or in your home to view all of the images, choose your favorites, eat some snacks (an important part of the process), and finalize your order together.
 Your files will then move into production, where they’ll be transformed into gorgeous custom artwork that you’ll love for a lifetime.

 Once your stunning new artwork arrives, I’ll contact you to setup a day and time to deliver it to you!
-Most items take up to six weeks to arrive, but a few of the more unique items may take up to eight weeks.
+Most items take up to six weeks to arrive, but a few of the more unique items may take up to twelve weeks.
 I promise that the wait will be worthwhile.

 Yes!
 Most of the dogs that I photograph stay on leash throughout the entire session for their safety.
 I can even capture action shots using a special long line, all while keeping your pup safe and sound.
 Thanks to the magic of Photoshop, the leash can be removed from almost all the images we show.